grreeenn/pagificator/README.md

 # The Pagificator (beta)
-This is very simple, but yet powerful templating engine written in PHP, which allows to separate server-side and client-side development, but still offers some space to think outside the template.
+This is very simple, but yet powerful templating one-class-engine written in PHP, which allows to separate server-side and client-side development, but still offers some space to think outside the template.

 There are lots of template engines, and its closest conceptual relative seem to be {dwoo}.
 I considered using {dwoo} in my (in-progress) photo gallery CMS, but found some lack of features; although I needed something extra-simple - so I decided to write one of my own, and here we are.